 This section 4 shall apply to «Customer Name»’s following Existing Resource that is a Dispatchable Resource: «Insert name(s) of applicable resource».
 Under this section 4 «Customer Name» shall apply «Resource Name» to its Total Retail Load, provided that BPA may adjust the megawatt amounts from such resource subject to the requirements in this section 4.

-Drafter’s Note: Populate the entire section 4.1 with terms customized for the specific resource noted above.
+Drafter’s Note: Populate the entire section 4.1 with terms agreed to by BPA and the customer for the specific resource noted above.
 BPA and the customer may agree to modify, add, or remove terms and conditions in this section 4.1 (including any limitations) as necessary to reflect the resource’s specific characteristics.

 4.1 Application of «Resource Name»

-«Customer Name» shall apply the output of «Resource Name» to «Customer Name»’s Total Retail Load in predefined hourly amounts as stated in section 4.1.2 below except that BPA may adjust such hourly amounts down to zero or up to the maximum capacity obligation amounts, stated in section 4.1.3 below, subject to the notice requirements in section 4.1.1 below and the limitation in section 4.1.4 below.
+«Customer Name» shall apply the output of «Resource Name» to «Customer Name»’s Total Retail Load in predefined hourly amounts as stated in section 4.1.2 below except that BPA may adjust such hourly amounts down to zero or up to the maximum capacity obligation amounts, stated in section 4.1.3 below, subject to the notice requirements in section 4.1.1 below and the limitation(s) in section 4.1.4 below.

 4.1.1 Notice